 By Scott Kraut

-The photos and descriptions included with this drill illustrate tips or best practices for the given task.
-As with all our operations and the tasks that we perform, be a steward of the fire service by continuing to learn from others and share your knowledge with the rest of us.
+The photos and descriptions included with this drill, illustrate simple ways that you can save that valuable progress to reposition, pick up another tool, or simply take a quick rest and reevaluate your methods.
+As with all your operations and the tasks that you perform, be a steward of the fire service by continuing to learn from others and share your knowledge with the rest of us.

-Scott Kraut is a lieutenant for Fairfax County (VA) Fire and Rescue and a senior instructor with Traditions Training, LLC.
+Scott Kraut is a lieutenant with the Fairfax County (VA) Fire and Rescue.
+He is also a senior instructor for Traditions Training, LLC.